m-pergamenshik/fruit-basket/README.md

 # HTTP server simulation

-This is an HTTP server simulation which consists of a client and an HTTP server "library" inspired by libraries like nanohttpd and servlet containers.
+This is an HTTP server simulation which consists of a client and an HTTP multithreaded server "library" inspired by libraries like nanohttpd and servlet containers.

 Initially it was written between April-June 2021 for a possible future video course but then repurposed to practice all sorts of low-level Java concepts and APIs as well as dive deeper into networking protocols (HTTP, TCP), network programming etc.